Plutonium-238: Nuclear powered pacemakers

 Radioisotope-powered cardiac pacemaker developed by the Atomic Energy Commission in the United States.
 The atomic battery stimulates the pulsing action of a malfunctioning heart.
 Circa 1967.

 In the United States, when plutonium-238 became available for non-military uses, numerous applications were proposed and tested, including the cardiac pacemaker program that began on June 1, 1966, in conjunction with NUMEC.
 The last of these units was implanted in 1988, as lithium-powered pacemakers, which had an expected lifespan of 10 or more years without the disadvantages of radiation concerns and regulatory hurdles, made these units obsolete.

 As of 2007, there were nine living people with nuclear-powered pacemakers in the United States, out of an original 139 recipients.
 When these individuals die, the pacemaker is supposed to be removed and shipped to Los Alamos where the plutonium will be recovered.

-In a letter to the New England Journal of Medicine discussing a woman who received a Numec NU-5 decades ago that is continuously operating, despite an original $5,000 price tag equivalent to $23,000 in 2007 dollars, the follow-up costs have been about $19,000 compared with $55,000 for a battery-powered pacemaker.
+In a letter to the New England Journal of Medicine discussing a woman who received a Numec NU-5 decades ago that is continuously operating, despite an original $5,000 price tag equivalent to $ in dollars, the follow-up costs have been about $19,000 ($ in dollars) compared with $55,000 ($ in dollars) for a battery-powered pacemaker.

 Another nuclear powered pacemaker was the Medtronics “Laurens-Alcatel Model 9000”.
 Approximately 1600 nuclear-powered cardiac pacemakers and/or battery assemblies have been located across the United States, and are eligible for recovery by the Off-Site Source Recovery Project (OSRP) Team at Los Alamos National Laboratory (LANL).